 Wacky Wednesday is simply a day where piano lessons at your studio are completely different.
 The sky is the limit when planning your “wacky” activities… but here’s an easy-to-follow plan that is so simple you could roll out of bed and right into your studio if you wanted to (which… after my recital weekend sounds pretty good to me!)

 1. Invite Your Piano Students to Wacky Wednesday – be sure your students know that this day is on the horizon.
 But a boring old email isn’t going to cut it.
-Instead, send them a talking invitation that sets the wacky tone (like this one from Bluemountain.com).
+Find some funny graphics or a hilarious gif and post to your social media pages or email to parents.
+Set the tone from the get-go that this is something different and fun!

 4. Include some Wacky Activities to Take Home – the Wacky Wednesday fun can continue at home too!
 Your kids will become practicing manics if you can inject some of the excitement from your fun lesson into their home practice.
 The best way to do this is with our most popular resource.
 Simply print 7 days worth of activities and send them home.
 Our zany ideas take care of the rest and we guarantee that your students will want to complete all 7 days!